dotnetcore/CAP/docs/content/user-guide/en/cap/configuration.md

 > Default: 15*24*3600 sec (15 days)

 Expiration time (in seconds) for failed messages.
 When a message fails to send or consume, it will be removed from the database after `FailedMessageExpiredAfter` seconds.
 You can set the expiration time by modifying this value.

-#### [Removed] UseDispatchingPerGroup

-> Default: false

-> Removed in version 8.2, now default behavior

-If multiple consumers are within the same group, each consumer group pushes received messages to its own dispatching pipeline channel.
-Each channel has a thread count set to the `ConsumerThreadCount` value.

-#### [Obsolete] EnableConsumerPrefetch

-> Default: false (Before version 7.0, the default was true)

-This option has been renamed to `EnableSubscriberParallelExecute`.
-Please use the new option instead.

 #### EnableSubscriberParallelExecute